liamsmith3194/otter-hockey/README.md

 - [x] Country dropdown
     - A full list of countries are presented
     - The option of "Country" is used as a placeholder
-    - However, this option will not work for the checkout page, ensuring it can't be missed, and the validation error will appear.
+    - However, this option will not work for the check out page, ensuring it can't be missed, and the validation error will appear.
 - [x] Update details
     - With none of the fields being required, the form saves via the click of the button
-    - Every time the profile is updated the checkout delivery address is changed
+    - Every time the profile is updated the check out delivery address is changed
     - This includes going from an input address to removing it completely.
 - [x] Order history
     - Logging in as various users, the order history is only showing orders relating to that logged-in user.